Public Square, Cleveland: History

 Public Square was part of the Connecticut Land Company's original plan for the city, which were overseen by Moses Cleaveland in the 1790s.
 The square is signature of the layout for early New England towns, which Cleveland was modeled after.
 While it initially served as a common pasture for settlers' animals, less than a century later Public Square was the height of modernity, when in 1879 it became the first street in the world to be lit with electric street lights, arc lamps designed by Cleveland native Charles F. Brush.
+A portion of Abraham Lincoln's state funeral took place at Public Square on April 28, 1865; the public viewing lasted from 10:00 a.m. to 10:00 p.m.

 The square was added to the National Register of Historic Places on December 18, 1975.

 Until the construction of the Sherwin-Williams Headquarters, a parking lot faced the northwest quadrant of the square for decades.
 A 12-story building, which was built on the spot in 1913, was demolished in 1990 to make way for the new Ameritrust Center, an 1197 ft skyscraper designed by New York's Kohn Pedersen Fox.
 Before construction began, Ameritrust was acquired by Society Bank, which was also planning to construct and subsequently relocate to a new building on Public Square—Key Tower (formerly known as Society Center).
 Because Society did not need two skyscrapers, plans for the Ameritrust building across the square were scrapped.

 Other buildings that face the square include 55 Public Square (1958), 75 Public Square (1915), the Society for Savings Building (1890), Metzenbaum Courthouse (1910), the former May Company department store (1914), the Park Building (1903), and the Hotel Cleveland (1918).
 The demolished Cuyahoga Building (1893) and Williamson Building (1900) formerly stood on the site of 200 Public Square.

 Public Square is often the site of political rallies and civic functions, including a free annual Independence Day concert by the Cleveland Orchestra.
 At the Balloonfest '86, close to 1.5 million balloons rose up from Public Square, engulfing the Terminal Tower and setting a world record.

 A light and sound show called Illuminate CLE hosted by Destination Cleveland began in 2025.